finos/common-domain-model/documentation/source/documentation.rst

             }
           ]

 The full form of this example can be seen in the CDM Portal Ingestion panel, products->equity->eqs-ex01-single-underlyer-execution-long-form-other-party.xml.
-As can be seen in the full example, for an interest rate leg, the ``unitOfAmount`` and the ``perUnitOfAmount`` would both be a currency, (e.g. 0.002 USD per USD) and the ``priceType`` would be a Spread (in the case of a floating leg, as in this example) or an InterestRate (in the case of a fixed leg).
+As can be seen in the full example, for an interest rate leg, the ``unitOfAmount`` and the ``perUnitOfAmount`` would both be a currency (e.g. 0.002 USD per USD).
+The  ``priceType`` would be an InterestRate and, in the case of a floating leg, the ``spreadType`` would be a Spread.

 Quantity
 """"""""